Jasper Sitwell: Powers and abilities

 Jasper Sitwell has S.H.I.E.L.D. training in espionage, firearms, and hand-to-hand combat.

 Other versions

-An alternate Ultimate Marvel universe variant of Jasper Sitwell appears in Ultimate Fallout #5.
+An alternate universe version of Jasper Sitwell from Earth-1610 appears in Ultimate Fallout #5.

 In other media

 Television

 Jasper Sitwell appears in The Avengers: Earth's Mightiest Heroes, voiced by Tom Kane.

 Film

 Jasper Sitwell appears in Hulk: Where Monsters Dwell, voiced by Mike Vaughn.
 This version is a member of the Howling Commandos.

 Marvel Cinematic Universe

 Jasper Sitwell appears in media set in the Marvel Cinematic Universe, portrayed by Maximiliano Hernández.
-This version is a bald Hispanic Hydra sleeper agent who works undercover as a S.H.I.E.L.D. agent.
+This version is a Hispanic Hydra sleeper agent who works undercover as a S.H.I.E.L.D. agent.